mitsuba-renderer/enoki/docs/benchmark.rst

             return 0;
         }

-The plots shows the measured speedup relative to a scalar baseline implementation.
+The plots show the measured speedup relative to a scalar baseline implementation.
 We consider two different microarchitectures:

 Knight's Landing microarchitecture (Xeon Phi 7210)